sunpho84/SUNphi/README.md

     double* _ciaccio=getRawAlignedMem<double>(9216);

     // This is (will) be actually dispatched to a thread pool
-    // ... not yet enabled in the code... #pragma omp parallel for for(int i=0;i<288;i++)
+    // #pragma omp parallel for //... not yet enabled in the code... for(int i=0;i<288;i++)
       avx512copy(_ciccio[8*(1+4*i)],_ciaccio[8*(2+4*i)]);